 Custom manufactured by Beoparts-shop, these bearings are direct replacements for the original parts.

 The bearings are pre-oiled (impregnated) and ready to fit.
 They will arrive oily and should not be wiped or dried before fitting.

 It is recommended to clean the motor spindle using a soft lint-free cloth with isopropanol alcohol to remove finger-prints and/or any remains of old lubricants before fitting in the new bearings.

-It is perfectly normal, that new bearings need a run-in period in order to build up an oil film, settle their position and adapt to the spindle.
+It is perfectly normal, that new bearings need a run-in period in order to build up an even oil film, settle their position and adapt to the spindle.

 Beoparts-shop recommends, that new bearings are run-in under normal load conditions, – that is with the belt fitted and platter rotating (but with the tonearm raised to save needle playing hours) – for at least 48 hours.

 With a record on the platter press PLAY/START and then touch the < key briefly to stop the carriage motion, then press 45 to speed up the process.